Travel Budget for New York City Visit New York City on a Budget or Travel in Style

 What did other people spend on Transportation in New York City?

 Typical prices for Transportation in New York City are listed below.
-These actual costs are from real travelers and can give you an idea of the prices in New York City, but your costs will vary based on your travel style.
+These actual costs are from real travelers and can give you an idea of the prices in New York City, but your costs will vary based on your travel style and the place where the purchase was made.

 • Subway